apache/arrow-cookbook/dev/release/README.md

 ## Requirements

-For the CPP cookbooks we use conda lock files that have to be updated when we want to update the Release.
-You can create a virtualenv using the `requirements.txt` file provided on this folder.
+For the CPP cookbooks we use conda lock files that have to be updated when we want to update the version of Arrow used.

+The script requires `conda-lock` to be installed.
+As an example you can create a virtual environment with the following commands but you can use conda too.
+The only requirement is for `conda-lock` to be available.

 ```
 python -m venv cookbook-release
 source cookbook-release/bin/activate
-pip install -r dev/release/requirements.txt
+pip install conda-lock
 ```

 ## Usage

-Execture the `01-prepare.sh` script with two arguments `current_version` and `new_version`.
+Execute the `01-prepare.sh` script with two arguments `current_version` and `new_version`.

 ```